docs

 Per-provider seat pricing

 The dominant model for EHR-bundled platforms.
-The billing company pays a fixed dollar amount per provider per month, regardless of how many claims that provider generates.
+The billing company pays a fixed amount per provider per month, regardless of how many claims that provider generates.
 Tebra, AdvancedMD, PracticeSuite, and CollaborateMD's upper tiers all use this structure.
-The EHR licensing parallel is the reason: per-seat pricing has been the EHR industry norm since the shift to cloud delivery, and most billing-company-adjacent platforms emerged from that world.
+It comes from EHR licensing: per-seat pricing has been the EHR norm since the shift to cloud delivery, and most billing-company-adjacent platforms grew out of that world.
 The problem for a billing company is that seat cost grows linearly with the book, so every new client practice adds headcount that immediately shows up in the software line.

 Uncommon in this market.
-Medi charges $300 per month for the billing company as a whole, with no additional fee for providers or client practices.
+Medi charges $20 per client practice per month, with volume pricing available, and no per-provider fee.
 Claim.MD's $120 per month Unlimited plan is functionally flat up to its usage limits (100 claims per day on the Unlimited tier, with unlimited ERA and 1,000 eligibility checks).
-The flat model decouples software cost from book size, which changes the margin math fundamentally as a billing company scales.
+The per-practice model decouples software cost from provider headcount and from the dollar value of collections, and volume pricing lowers the blended rate as the book grows.
+That changes the margin math as a billing company scales.

 Volume-banded per-provider pricing